Menghai shu pu-erh search

 White mold on shu puerh cake

-One tea boss told us he stores his teas in 7th floor to avoid high moisture.
-Whatever it works or not , we don’t know , yet his teas had a strong wet notes.
-As in already fermented tea its hard to estimate the age ( few years difference ) of course you can see various dates on package.
-This is normal practice even in Kunming.
-I’ve seen some Hunan tea boss buying 2016 shu and wrapping it with 2006 year emphasizing that wrapping paper and print design must to look old.
+One tea boss told us he stores his teas on the 7th floor to avoid high humidity.
+Whether or not this method is effective, we can’t say—but his teas still exhibited pronounced wet notes.
+In already fermented teas, it’s difficult to accurately estimate age within a few years, despite the various dates printed on the packaging.
+This practice is common, even in Kunming.
+For example, we’ve seen some tea sellers from Hunan buying 2016 shu pu-erh but rewrapping it with 2006 labels, emphasizing that the packaging and print design must appear aged to appeal to buyers.

 Price – Taste

-Third day we finally selected few teas for our shop which are ready to drink now or will be good in few months when “young shu pu-erh scent” will fade away.
+On the third day, we finally selected a few teas for our shop—teas that are either ready to drink now or will improve significantly in a few months as the sharp, young shu pu-erh aroma gradually mellows.

 Have something to say?